Accidents in the warehouse environment are frightening and stressful. They can severely injure employees and cost a company time and money.

 - High visibility jackets

 - Proper footwear (non-slip shoes or steel-toe work boots)

 - Respiratory masks

 4. Proper Safety Signage

-Appropriate warning signs and informative signs are effective ways to reduce the risk of hazards and prevent incidents.
+Appropriate and informative warning signs effectively reduce the risk of hazards and prevent incidents.
 Posted signs also help companies prove they have identified and warned of safety hazards to decrease their liability in the event of an accident.
-Also, include signs to indicate where the closest exits, emergency phones, and first aid kits are.
+Also, include signs indicating the closest exits, emergency phones, and first aid kits.

 All signs should be in clear view and in a well-lit area.
 In the case of a power outage, emergency lighting should illuminate signs and the safest evacuation routes.